Wondering how to become a Pinterest Virtual Assistant and which Pinterest Virtual Assistant course will fast track your success?

 A: I took Megan’s VA Ninja course, and I absolutely loved it!

-I’ve found that I’ve learnt a lot more now that I am working with clients than when I first started out, but I do think without taking Megan’s Pinterest virtual assistant course I wouldn’t have started doing this.
+I’ve found that I’ve learned a lot more now that I am working with clients than when I first started out, but I do think without taking Megan’s Pinterest virtual assistant course I wouldn’t have started doing this.

 Q3.
 What did it take to find your 1st client, and how long did it take?